 To earn a minor in Anthropology, students must complete a minimum of 15 credit hours, including two core courses and at least two elective courses.
 Students should consult with an academic advisor to identify electives appropriate to the minor.
-Classes used to complete the minor cannot also be used to satisfy degree requirements in the student's major.
+Classes used to complete the minor cannot also be used to satisfy degree requirements in the student's major, but they may indeed count toward ECCE requirements.